 The design doesn't hold a candle to HTC, and the user interface isn't as powerful, but if you value power and specs over a more balanced phone, the LG G3 isn't a bad choice.

-The difference between the iPhone and the G3 is stark – one is compact, the other massive.
-LG reckons that the Retina display has had its time in the sun, and it has found the ultimate screen resolution – I can see Apple changing that with the iPhone 6.
+The difference between the iPhone 5S and the G3 is stark – one is compact, the other massive.
+LG reckons that the Retina display has had its time in the sun, and it has found the ultimate screen resolution – yet Apple stuck with Retina HD for the iPhone 6 and 6 Plus.

-The iPhone probably has a more robust camera that's a little simpler to use and handle, and the app selection is improved.
-But everything from a faster OS to a batter screen and improved audio experience swings things in LG's favour – I'll remind you that the iPhone 6 is coming in September this year, so if you're deciding between the 5S and the G3 perhaps it's best to wait a few months.
+The iPhone 5S probably has a more robust camera that's a little simpler to use and handle, and the app selection is improved.
+But everything from a faster OS to a better screen and improved audio experience swings things in LG's favour.

 Sony Xperia Z2

 It's a tricky one to decide whether to recommend the Sony over the G3, as both are rather large handsets with the same powerful innards.